swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates.md

 ##### Trainee missing application

-Hi <name>,
+Hi <trainee_name>,

-On <dates>, you <participated/will be participating> in a Software Carpentry and Data Carpentry training event at <site name or online>.
+On <training_dates>, you <participated (or) will be participating> in a Software Carpentry and Data Carpentry training event at <online (or) sitename>.
 We'd like to be sure we can track your progress towards instructor certification.
-Please fill out the instructor application form here (https://amy.software-carpentry.org/forms/request_training/) putting down <group code> as your group name.
+Please fill out the instructor application form here (https://amy.software-carpentry.org/forms/request_training/) putting down <group_code> as your group name.
 As a reminder, here are the steps you need to complete to earn your certification: http://carpentries.github.io/instructor-training/checkout/

 We will not be able to track your progress or award your instructor certificate without an application on file.